Yellow Congo Tetra Care Guide: Tank Setup, Diet, Tank Mates & More

 Male vs. Female

 Males are the showpieces.
-They develop stronger iridescent blue-purple coloration along the upper body and flanks, and their fins tend to be longer and more developed.
-The yellow caudal fin markings are generally more vivid in males, and they may develop slightly elongated fin rays.
+They develop stronger iridescent blue-purple coloration along the upper body and flanks, and their fins are longer and more developed.
+The yellow caudal fin markings are more vivid in males, and they may develop slightly elongated fin rays.

 Females are slightly smaller and fuller-bodied, especially when carrying eggs.
 Their coloration is more subdued, with less of the iridescent sheen and more muted fin colors.
-Distinguishing the sexes is easiest in mature fish, as juveniles tend to look quite similar regardless of sex.
+Distinguishing the sexes is easiest in mature fish, as juveniles will look quite similar regardless of sex.

 Average Size & Lifespan